vimc/orderlyweb/README.md

 > R client support for OrderlyWeb

 The R package [`orderly`](https://github.com/vimc/orderly) has a [web interface called OrderlyWeb](https://github.com/vimc/orderly-web); this package provides support for `orderly` to interact with `OrderlyWeb` in order to download reports from a remote server and run them remotely

+### Testing

+For end-to-end testing, we need a copy of orderlyweb running.
+This is most easily set up using the provided configuration ([`inst/config`](inst/config)) and running `orderly-web start inst/config` before running the tests.
+The test suite will make changes within the configuration and will rely on the existance of particular reports.

+To install `orderly-web` (the command line tool) use `pip3 install orderly-web`